Bil-Jac Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Bil-Jac looks to be a below-average dry dog food.
+Judging by its ingredients alone, Bil-Jac Dog Food looks like a below average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, if we omit the lower-rated Reduced Fat product, the brand features an average protein content of 28% and a mean fat level of 18%.
-Together, these figures suggest a carbohydrate content of 46% for the overall product line.
+As a group, the brand features an average protein content of 27% and a mean fat level of 18%.
+Together, these figures suggest a carbohydrate content of 48% for the overall product line.

-Even when you consider the protein-boosting effect of the brewers dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effects of the brewers dried yeast and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Bil-Jac is a plant-based kibble using a moderate amount of chicken and chicken by-product meal as its main sources of animal protein, thus earning the brand 2.5 stars.
+Bil-Jac Dog Food is a plant-based kibble using a moderate amount of chicken and chicken by-products as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word